marcvivet/descens_infantil/README.md

 ## Getting Started

 Using VSCode, run the launch job *Import DB* in order to create an SQLite database.
 Then you can run the job *Flask* to try the app.
+Open the URL that appears into the console and use this credentials:

+* **User**: admin
+* **Password**: 12345

 Enjoy!.